Computable analogs of cardinal characteristics: Prediction and Rearrangement: Rearrangement

 \subsection{Imperturbability results}

 The following is an adaptation of Theorems 15 and 16 in \cite{blass2016rearrangement}.

 \begin{theorem} If $X$ is high, then it is imperturbable.\end{theorem}

-\begin{proof}Let $X\in2^{\omega}$ be high and $\sum a_n$ be any computable conditionally convergent series.
+\begin{proof}Let $X\in2^{\omega}$ be high.
 By a classic result of Martin in \cite{martin1966classes}, this means that there is a (strictly increasing) function $f\leq_T X$ such that $f$ dominates all computable functions.
 Let $\sum a_n$ be any computable conditionally convergent series.
 Define the sequence $\{b_k\}$ by

 using the convention that $f^n$ is the $n$-times application of $f$, that is

 We claim that $\sum b_{p(n)}=\sum a_n$ for all computable permutations $p$.
 To see that this is true, for each $e\in\omega$, we will define a computable function $g_e$ such that if $\varphi_e$ is a permutation, it follows that $\varphi_e(i)\leq n,g_e(n)\leq \varphi_{e}(j)\Rightarrow i\leq j$ for all $i,j\in\omega$.
 Clearly, given such computable functions, we can see that the series $\sum b_k$ defined above has the desired property, as $f$ dominates all of the $g_e$, and so no computable permutation alters the order of any more than finitely many non-zero elements, leaving the sum unchanged.